aabiswas/aabiswas.github.io/content/_index.md

               * <strong>CHI'25</strong>: Served as a reviewer for the ACM CHI Conference on Human Factors in Computing Systems, Yokohama, Japan (Rank: A*). [<strong>Flagship conference in the field of Human-Computer Interaction</strong>]
               * <strong>HRI'25</strong>: Served as a reviewer for the IEEE/ACM International Conference on Human-Robot Interaction, Melbourne, Australia (Rank: A*). [<strong>Flagship conference in the field of Human-Robot Interaction</strong>]
               * <strong>MobileHCI'25</strong>: Served as a reviewer for the ACM International Conference on Mobile Human-Computer Interaction (MobileHCI), Sharm El-Sheikh, Egypt (Rank: B).
+              * <strong>ICEFronT'26</strong>: Served as a reviewer for the the International Conference on Engineering and Frontier Technologies, IEEE, Mawlana Bhashani Science and Technology University (MBSTU), Tangail, Bangladesh.
               * <strong>MIET'24</strong>: Served as a reviewer for the International Conference on Machine Intelligence and Emerging Technologies, Springer, Noakhali Science and Technology University (NSTU), Bangladesh.
               * <strong>EISBG'24</strong>: Served as a reviewer for the International Conference on Embracing Industry 4.0 for Sustainable Business Growth, Noakhali Science and Technology University (NSTU), Noakhali, Bangladesh.
               * <strong>CSAE'22</strong>: Served as a reviewer for the International Conference on Computer Science and Application Engineering, ACM International Conference Proceedings Series, Nanjing, China.